KauzClay/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ## <a id='relocate'></a> Relocate images to a registry

-VMware recommends relocating the images from `tanzu.packages.broadcom.com` to your own container image registry before installing.
+You must relocate the images from `tanzu.packages.broadcom.com` to your own container image registry before installing.

 {{> 'partials/scst-scan/scan-1-0-deprecation' }}

 Trivy is in the Alpha development phase, is not packaged as part of the Tanzu Application Platform package, and is hosted on the VMware Project Repository instead of `tanzu.packages.broadcom.com`.
-If you relocated the Tanzu Application Platform images, you might also want to relocate the Trivy package.

-If you don’t relocate the images, Trivy installation depends on `tanzu.packages.broadcom.com` for continued operation, and `tanzu.packages.broadcom.com` offers no uptime guarantees.
-The option to skip relocation is documented for evaluation and proof-of-concept only.

 For information about supported registries, see the registry's documentation.